 I predict that a shift will occur and countries will now move at least some of the critical manufacturing to their home countries.COVID-19 will lead to deglobalization with countries moving some of the critical manufacturing back to their home country driving up costs in the long run.
 Click To Tweet

 Also countries across the globe have now become more efficient in terms of closing their borders.
 We have even seen it in EU.
 Closing borders between member nations was unthinkable a few years ago.
 I expect this to have long ranging impacts even post the Coronavirus (COVID-19) pandemic.

 Based on the precipitous drop in yields; I would have expected the stock market to be a lot lower.
-In the next few weeks, I do expect the expectations of the stock market to be revised lower reflecting the price.
+We can see inflation all around us now.

 Readers, have you profited from the collapse in interest rates in your Bond portfolio?
 Do you plan to continue holding bonds going forward?
 Do you use clues from the Bond market to dictate your risk tolerance?